dnabeast/tabmenu/readme.md

 Usage
 =====

-In your blade file enter the custom directive start and end points with your menu a text list
+In your blade file enter the custom @menu directive, and the @endmenu directive.
+Enter your menu as text list.
+You can indent if you wish.

 ```
 @menu